Creating More Powerful Searches

 - Type a genre term into the top search box.
 For this search, we'll try out nonfiction comics!

-- Select SU Subject Terms from the dropdown menu at the right.
+- Select Subject Terms - SU from the dropdown menu at the right

-After we search for our term, there are a few other tweaks we can do to make our search relevant and more useful.
+Before hitting the Search button, there are a few other tweaks we can do to make our search relevant and more useful.

-- Go to the X next to where it says "Limit to Five College Catalog/UMass electronic subscriptions."
+- Go to the check box next to where it says Limit to Five College Catalog/UMass electronic subscriptions

 This isn't a perfect science, and we are always working to improve the descriptive metadata about our resources.
 But this method will always get you to a great starting point!